-This was last held on 21 & 22 September 2017 at Belton Woods, Grantham.
+This course will be held on 19 & 20 Sep 2019 at Belton Woods, Grantham.
 It is planned that the course will run on a 2 yearly cycle.

-This course was very well received with excellent feedback.
-This follows our successful first course in March 2015.
+This course has been very well received with excellent feedback.
+It follows our successful courses in March 2015 and Sep 2017.

 Pleural disease is common and frequently difficult to manage well.
 This course is aimed at practising clinicians: both trainees and consultants.

-The sessions were designed to be interactive and maximised the opportunity for group discussion informed by the latest research and ideas about pleural disease.
+The sessions are designed to be interactive and maximise the opportunity for group discussion informed by the latest research and ideas about pleural disease.

-The course programme discussed pleural disease from basic diagnostic methods to controversies in management of infection, malignancy and pneumothorax.
+The course programme will include pleural disease from basic diagnostic methods to controversies in management of infection, malignancy and pneumothorax.

-This was a residential 2 day course.
-Accommodation and dinner were be provided on Wednesday and Thursday night as part of the course fee.
-It’s strongly encouraged that all delegates come for both days to enhance the experience for all on the course, although tickets for individual days were available.
+This is a residential 2 day course.
+Accommodation and dinner will be provided on Wednesday and Thursday night as part of the course fee.
+It’s strongly encouraged that all delegates come for both days to enhance the experience for all on the course, although tickets for individual might be available.

-Booking details will be made available here when the next course has been organised.
+Booking details will be made available here shortly.